cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/multi-resolution.md

 Normally, design resolution will use the screen resolution of the device that is being used the most by the targeted group on the market, such as: screen resolutions of `800x480` and `1280x720` that are being used by Android devices currently, or screen resolutions of `1136x640` and `960x640` that are being used by iOS devices.
 Therefore, after designers or directors set up the scene by using design resolution, the game will automatically adapt to the device used by the major targeted group.

-Then when the design resolution is different from the screen resolution, how could **Cocos Creator 3D** adapt to the device?
+Then when the design resolution is different from the screen resolution, how could **Cocos Creator** adapt to the device?

 Supposing the design resolution is `800x480`, designers will create a background image of the same resolution.